AriFordsham/GHCWiki/more-depth.md

 - How the renamer works

-- How the type checker works --- Norman Ramsey
+- How the type checker works --- Norman Ramsey (but prefer two below), Andres Löh, Jeremy Gibbons

 - How the simplifier works, and what transformations it does.

 - How Template Haskell is implemented

 - Packages, Cabal, and GHC --- would like to see: Norman Ramsey, Geoff Washburn

+- Past or present efforts in formal verification of GHC components

 - Details of the GHC-as-a-library API, and how to use it. -- Norman Ramsey, Andy Gill, Geoff Washburn, Jeffery Zhang